 The graph will take a few moments to load.
 (Don't worry, it shouldn't take 9 months!)
 If it's taking too long, try reloading the page.

-Popularity of the Baby Name Darby
+Popularity of the baby name Darby

-Posts that Mention the Name Darby
+Posts that mention the name Darby

 Popular male names in England, 1560-1621

-A while back, I stumbled upon a register of people who were associated with Oxford University in the late 1500s and early 1600s.
+A while back, I stumbled upon a register of people associated with Oxford University from the mid-16th century to the early 17th century.

-Interestingly, the author of the register decided to include a chapter dedicated to first names and surnames, and that chapter included a long list of male forenames and their frequency of occurrence from 1560 to 1621.
+Interestingly, the editor of the register decided to include a section dedicated to first names and surnames.
+That section included a long list of male forenames and their frequency of occurrence from 1560 to 1621.

-The author claimed that, for several reasons, these rankings were “probably…more representative of English names than any list yet published” for that span of time.
+The editor claimed that, for several reasons, these rankings were “probably…more representative of English names than any list yet published” for that span of time.
 One reason was that the names represented men from “different grades of English society” — including peers, scholars, tradesmen, and servants.

 So, are you ready for the list?